2025 Virginia Cavaliers women's soccer team

+The Cavaliers finished the season 14–3–5 overall and 6–2–2 in ACC play to finish in a three-way tie for fourth place.
+They were the fifth seed in the ACC Tournament.
+They advanced over fourth seed and 6th ranked Florida State, in a penalty shoot-out to avenge their regular season loss.
+They lost to top seed and 1st ranked Stanford in the Semifinals.
+They received an at-large invitation to the NCAA Tournament, where they were the top seed in the Virginia Bracket.
+They defeated in the First Round and defeated eighth seed Penn State in a regular season rematch in the Second Round.
+They fell in a penalty shoot-out to fourth seed and 13th ranked in the Round of 16 to end their season.

 Previous season

 The Cavaliers finished the season 13–5–1 overall and 5–5–0 in ACC play to finish in ninth place.
 They did not qualify for the ACC Tournament.
 This was the second consecutive season they did not qualify for the ACC tournament.
 They received an at-large invitation to the NCAA Tournament, where they were the fourth seed in the Southern California Bracket.
 They defeated in the First Round before falling to fifth-seed in the Second Round.